 Q: How does Tata STRIVE maintain quality across various aspects in skill development and training?

 A: There are three important pillars to ensure quality.
 While we begin partnerships with good intent, there could be failures at various ends, like at the leadership end, on-the-ground implementation, externalities, among others.

 Tata STRIVE Quality Framework (TSQF) – We ensure that a clear outcome is defined for every partnership.
 This is the most important thing to drive quality.
 Once the outcomes are clearly defined and we start the collaboration.
 While the programme is being implemented, there is a framework called Tata STRIVE Quality Framework (TSQF).
 TSQF is an end-to-end assessment of the way the operations are being run at the centres, starting from infrastructure up to the quality of placements.

-Quality of faculty – We have a dedicated faculty development team who focus on the facilitation taking place in the classroom.
+Quality of faculty – We have a dedicated faculty development team that focuses on the facilitation taking place in the classroom.
 This happens in various ways, the Master Facilitators attend virtual classrooms or sit in physical classrooms, to see how the facilitator is being able to deliver.
 We also focus on continuous faculty learning, so that they are able to improve their facilitation skills.

 Technology – With the help of technology, sitting at far-away places we are able to see what kind of impact is a particular centre creating and are able to collect live information on a day-to-day basis.
 It is not just about enrolment and placements, but also about the gap between the batches, how many people are getting certified, and other parameters that can be seen on the platform with the help of technology.

 Also read: Sustainability in skill development – https://www.nationalskillsnetwork.in/sustainability-in-skill-development/